emmawalshdev/kaytea_art/README.md

 ![Generated from Am I Responsive](https://i.ibb.co/D1mn86w/responsiveimg.png)

-The Kaytea Art webshop was designed, built and deployed by Emma Harte.
-The project was undertaken as the final milestone project for the Code Institute Full Stack; Web Development diploma.
+The Kaytea Art Ecommerce website was designed, built and deployed by Emma Harte.
+This project completes her Diploma in Software Development, undertaken through the Code Institute.

-The webstore was created to replace an existing Etsy account, allowing for a fully customizated shopping experience.
+This website was built for Katie Harte, a wildlife and animal artist based in West Cork, Ireland.
+Through the new Artstore, Katie aims to connect with her clients, share her story and offer her wonderful artwork and commission service.

+Previously, Katie has marketed her work through Etsy and social media.
+In the future, the Artstore aims to become Katie's primary channel.
+This is a long term project, with many new exciting features planned.

 ----------------------------